-This financial period witnessed a continuation of the extremely challenging and volatile conditions facing the global oil and gas sector.
+The financial period witnessed a continuation of the extremely challenging and volatile conditions facing the global oil and gas sector.
 However, the Company's activities continue to gather momentum.
-The approval of the Integrated Field Development Plan (FDP) for the SSG and SSF area coupled with the revised FDP for the SGL acreage represented major milestones achieved in 2017.
+The approval of the integrated FDP for the SSG and SSF area coupled with the revised FDP for the SGL acreage represented major milestones achieved in 2017.